bml-research/data_analysis_bml/dnaj/dnaj_01.md

 | DNAJC29 | SACS, ARSACS      | No     |
 | DNAJC30 | LHONAR, MC1DN38   | No     |

+*DNAJC5, DNAJC5B and DNAJC5G do have different genomic locations and are paralogs instead of different splice variants of the same gene.

 ## Need for funding

 Additional funding is required to clone the remaining DNAJC candidates and complete the systematic expression library for this subclass.
-Securing these resources will enable a comprehensive, head-to-head screen to identify the most effective therapeutic targets within the DNAJC family for Huntington’s disease.
+Securing these resources will enable a comprehensive, comprehensive screen to identify the most effective therapeutic targets within the DNAJC family for Huntington’s disease.

 The expected costs are divided in two stages:

 - Molecular Construction (Cloning & Synthesis).
-To complete the library, we would need to order the remaining ~14 DNAJC genes cloned from cDNA, subclone them in the pcDNA5 FRT/TO vector system and sequence the whole DNAJC library.
+To complete the library, we would need to order the remaining ~15 DNAJC genes cloned from cDNA, subclone them in the pcDNA5 FRT/TO vector system and sequence the whole DNAJC library.
 This would cost approximately €5000 (materials).

-- Systematic Screening (Cell-Based Assays)
-Running a head-to-head screen across the full ~30-member DNAJC family requires high-throughput infrastructure.
+- Systematic Screening (Cell-Based Assays).
+Running a comprehensive screen across the full ~30-member DNAJC family requires high-throughput infrastructure.
 Reagents & Consumables: Specialized plates, transfection reagents, and slot-blot as well as imaging/quantification for Huntington’s aggregation.
 This would cost approximately €10000 (materials).

 - Labor: Dedicated time for a PhD-level researcher and/or technician to optimize and execute the screen (3–6 months) is budgeted at €35,000.